Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Adaptation laws with momentum

 which generates the higher-order law

 Algorithm (\ref{eqn:ho_local}) can be re-written as two first-order systems

-To achieve the control goal, we require the following technical assumption in addition to Assumptions \ref{assmp:sg1} \& \ref{assmp:sg3}.
-This assumption replaces Assumption \ref{assmp:sg2} for first-order velocity gradient algorithms. \begin{assumption} There exists a time-dependent signal $N(t)$ and non-negative scalar values $\beta \geq 0, \mu \geq 0$ such that the time-derivative of the goal functional evaluated at the true parameters, $\dot{Q}(\bx, \ba, t)$, satisfies the following inequality
+To drive $Q(\bx(t), t)$ to zero, we require the following technical assumption in addition to Assumptions \ref{assmp:sg1} \& \ref{assmp:sg3}.
+This assumption replaces Assumption \ref{assmp:sg2} for first-order velocity gradient algorithms. \begin{assumption} There exists a time-dependent signal $N(t)$ and non-negative scalar values $\beta \geq 0, \mu \geq 0$ such that the time-derivative of the goal functional evaluated at the true parameters, $\dot{Q}(\bx, \ba, t)$, satisfies the following inequality for all $\bx, \ba, \ha, \hv$, and $t$